-Call 0333 220 2033 and our team will talk you through the claim process and take any important information from you to start the claim as quickly as possible.
+Contact our team who will talk you through the claim process and take any important information from you to start the claim as quickly as possible.
 The can also arrange for your car to be collected by one of our approved repairers so the damaged can be assessed.

 We will need your policy number; this can be located on your policy documents and will start with either of the following letters:

 If you are at the scene of the accident when you call us then we can access your policy details with your car registration number.

 If the accident happens outside our opening hours: Mon - Fri 8am - 9pm, Sat 9am - 5pm, Sun 10am - 4pm, and the car isn't driveable, call the 24-hour Accident Recovery Helpline on 0800 600 840.
 They will be able to collect and store your car until it can be assessed for damage.